suzukiplan/vgsx/README.md

 1. OPNA (YM2608) rhythm sound playback is not supported.
 2. DCSG (TI76489) playback is not supported.

+We recommend using [Furnace Tracker](https://github.com/tildearrow/furnace) to create VGM data compatible with these FM sound chips.

 ## Sound Effect

 (TODO)